 My postdoctoral project Finnish and French politeness (2017–19), affiliated with the University of Helsinki, was funded by the Kone foundation.
 In 2017, I did my first research visit to ICAR, Lyon, where I stayed for four months (September–December), and gathered new data on interactions between Finnish- and French-speaking interactants.

 In my postdoctoral project, I examined cultural outsiders’ – that is, French people living in Finland and Finns living or having lived in France – perceptions of (im)politeness.
-The project resulted in three accepted articles on focus group data (and the fourth one will be submitted in October):
+The project resulted in three accepted articles on focus group data (and the fourth is under review, January 2020):

 - Holttinen, Tuuli & Isosävi, Johanna (accepted 23 Jan 2019).
 Forms of address choices among Finnish and French university students and native French teachers.
 Address forms across cultures in educational settings.
 Bayyurt, Y., Hatipoğlu, Ç. & Marti, L. (eds.).
 John Benjamins Publishing Company.

-- Isosävi, Johanna (accepted 13 Jul 2018).
+- Isosävi, Johanna (2020, in press).
 Cultural outsiders’ evaluations of (im)politeness in Finland and in France.
 Journal of Politeness Research.

 Member of Editorial Board for Ampersand